Grand Isle State Park on Lake Champlain is located at 36 E Shore S, Grand Isle, VT

 The Inland Sea area around Grand Isle State Park features a predominantly hard, rocky bottom with shallow bays as well as offshore fish habitat such as extending points, deep rock piles and various reefs and humps.
 Some shallow, submerged vegetation can be found directly around the park while nearby Keeler Bay features large expanses of aquatic vegetation such as lily pads and Eurasian milfoil.

 Anglers fishing from shore at Grand Isle State Park will mostly encounter bass, pike, bowfin and panfish during the summer months.
 Try fishing around any submerged vegetation, boat docks, floating platforms, moored boats, underwater rock piles or steep drop-offs with live bait rigs, small jigs, plastic worms or spinnerbaits.
 Also try a topwater plug to draw explosive reaction strikes from aggressive feeding fish.
 You will need a boat to access deeper offshore habitat favored by trout and salmon.

 Nearby Fishing License Dealers

-You can buy a license at the park office, at nearby A&B Beverage, Grand Isle, or online.
+You can buy a license at the park office or online.